Gautham005/TensorFlow/README.md

   - Train a neural network for a computer vision application

-  - Understand how to use convolutions to improve your neural network
+  - Understand how to use convolutions to improve the neural network

 * [Convolutional Neural Network](https://github.com/gauthamsathyan/deep-learning-with-tensorflow/tree/main/Convolutional%20Neural%20Network):